vkakerbeck/tbp.monty/docs/future-work/cmp-hierarchy-improvements/global-interval-timer.md

 TODO: include video

-One other change here is that we are sensing in 2D (or 3D) space, so in addition to our position in the sequence, we have a location on the object (L6a, shown as grid here).
+One other change here is that we are sensing in 3D space (2D in the example diagram), so in addition to our position in the sequence, we have a location on the object (L6a, shown as grid here).
 This location is updated using sensor movement (our existing mechanism).
 In the example here, the sensor doesn’t move so we just store sequence information at that location but if we explore a behavior over and over again at different locations, this would become a richer representation of the entire object behavior.

 The learned model would then look as shown below.
 We have discrete states in a sequence (movement through the sequence is determined by resets of the global clock).
 Each state can store features at different locations at different intervals after the last event (colored arrows).